raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

   * mispronunciation detection  <- hard
     - phoneme-based recognition and then identify pronunciation errors in the learners’ speech =>  pronunciation errors and recognition errors

     - the acoustic models and an extended pronunciation dictionary with possible erroneous pronunciation variations are used to recognize the most likely phone sequences
+    =>  reduce recognition errors

   * reference
     - [Computer Aided Pronounciation Training in CUHK](http://www1.se.cuhk.edu.hk/~hccl/languagelearning/index_publications.htm)